 Charcoal Greyhound One of the oldest and largest breeds of dog, the Charcoal Greyhound has quite a history.
-Named after the color of their fur, the dogs were originally bred as a utility dog for the Civil War.
-They came from stock in Australia and are considered to be the ancestor of the modern Australian Shepherd and the New Zealand Sheepdog.
+Named after the color of their fur, the dogs were initially bred as utility dogs for the Civil War.
+They came from stock in Australia and are considered the ancestor of the modern Australian Shepherd and the New Zealand Sheepdog.

 What Kind of Temperament Does The Chow Chow Have?